 A final, 60 x minute movement based assessment at the end of your programme to sign you off once the retained primitive reflexes have integrated.
 This includes a written report and a 45 x minute report reading, online to discuss whether the difficulties you or your child initially presented with have improved.

-Academic difficulties: reading, maths
+Academic difficulties: reading, writing, maths, short term memory

 Attention difficulties: fidgeting, difficulty sitting still, challenges with focus and processing